thedevscott/PythonBasics/file_searcher/README.md

 # File Searcher App

-Application to search a large amount f files for specific text
+Application to search a large amount of text (.txt) files for specific text

 ## Topics
 * yield/yield from